theimowski/master-thesis/docs/section-application.md

 Session handling concept in ASP.NET MVC is relatively similar to how it was achieved in Music Store with F# and Suave.
 A `Session` property in every Controller exists to serve session values indexed by keys of type `string`.

-State management mechanism in Music Store was implemented in akin manner when comparing to how it is usually dealt with in imperative, object-oriented frameworks.
+State management mechanism in Music Store was implemented in akin manner when comparing to how it is usually dealt with in imperative, OOP frameworks.
 Thanks to discriminated unions, records and the great feature of pattern matching in F#, it was convenient to model all possible states and handle each of them separately.

 ### Authentication and Authorization